Invite your children to explore fall with with this fun fall leaves art activity.

 Place fall leaves, tempera paint colors of choice, paintbrushes, googly eyes, and glue on a work surface.

-Invite Child to Create
+Invite Child to Create Fall Art Activity

-Place an apron or painting smock on your children and allow them to have fun creating fall leaves art.
+Place an apron or painting smock on your children and allow them to have fun creating fall leaf art.
 Again, there is no right or wrong way to do this.
 Simply present the materials and have your children play and create whatever they want.